kolargol/openvpn/README.md

 ## IPv6 Support (DualStack)

-This playbook configures IPv6 as DualStack setup - this means, if server supports IPv6 then you will be able to use IPv6 on your localhost.
+This playbook configures IPv6 as [Dual-Stack](https://en.wikipedia.org/wiki/IPv6#Transition_mechanisms) setup - this means, if server supports IPv6 then you will be able to use IPv6 on your localhost.
 Although I am using DualStack since long time, this one is not well tested on OpenBSD by me.
-If you find any problems please report them in Issues section.
+If you find any problems please report them in [Issues](https://github.com/kolargol/openvpn/issues) section.

 Exoscale will support IPv6 at the end of 2017, but you can use IPv6 and this playbook also on: [Vultr](https://www.vultr.com) (*tested*), [Azure](https://azure.microsoft.com/en-us/), [AWS](https://aws.amazon.com) or any other cloud where OpenBSD 6.1 is.